Orange Bowl

 The Orange Bowl is an annual American college football bowl game played in the Miami metropolitan area.
-It has been played annually since January 1, 1935, making it, along with the Sugar Bowl and the Sun Bowl, one of the second-oldest bowl games in the country, behind only the Rose Bowl (first played 1902, played annually since 1916).
-The Orange Bowl is one of the New Year's Six, the top bowl games for the NCAA Division I Football Bowl Subdivision.
+Played annually since January 1, 1935, it is tied with the Sugar Bowl and the Sun Bowl as the second-oldest bowl games in the country, surpassed only by the Rose Bowl Game.

 The Orange Bowl was originally held in the city of Miami at Miami Field before moving to the Miami Orange Bowl stadium in 1938.
-In 1996, it moved to Pro Player Stadium (now Hard Rock Stadium) in Miami Gardens, Florida.
+In 1996, it moved to its current location at Hard Rock Stadium in Miami Gardens.
 Since December 2014, the game has been sponsored by Capital One and officially known as the Capital One Orange Bowl.
 Previous sponsors include Discover Financial (2011–January 2014) and Federal Express/FedEx (1989–2010).

 In its early years, the Orange Bowl had no defined conference tie-ins; it often pitted a team from the southeastern part of the country against a team from the central or northeastern states.
 From the 1950s until the mid-1990s, the Orange Bowl had a strong relationship with the Big Eight Conference.
-The champion (or runner-up in years in which the “no-repeat” rule was invoked) was invited to the bowl game in most years during this time; the 1979 Orange Bowl even had two representatives from the Big Eight.
+The champion (or runner-up in years in which the "no-repeat" rule was invoked) was invited to the bowl game in most years during this time; the 1979 Orange Bowl even had two representatives from the Big Eight.
 Opponents of the Big Eight varied; but were often major independents, runners-up in the Southeastern Conference (SEC), or champions of the Atlantic Coast Conference (ACC).
-Since 2007, the Orange Bowl has hosted the ACC champion—unless they are involved in the national championship playoff, in which case another high-ranking ACC team takes their place)—and has used the brand Home of the ACC Champion.
+Between 2007 and 2023, the Orange Bowl has hosted the ACC champion—unless they are involved in the national championship or playoff, in which case another high-ranking ACC team takes their place.